MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeam.md

             - `[Id <String>]`:
             - `[Content <Byte[]>]`: The content stream
             - `[ContentUrl <String>]`: The URL for downloading the content
-          - `[SectionGroups <IMicrosoftGraphSectionGroup1[]>]`: The section groups in all OneNote notebooks that are owned by the user or group.
+          - `[SectionGroups <IMicrosoftGraphSectionGroup[]>]`: The section groups in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
-          - `[Sections <IMicrosoftGraphOnenoteSection1[]>]`: The sections in all OneNote notebooks that are owned by the user or group.
+          - `[Sections <IMicrosoftGraphOnenoteSection[]>]`: The sections in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
         - `[Operations <IMicrosoftGraphRichLongRunningOperation[]>]`: The collection of long running operations for the site.
         - `[Permissions <IMicrosoftGraphPermission[]>]`: The permissions associated with the site.
 Nullable.
           - `[Id <String>]`: